This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Spiced Cobbler: Add a pinch of cardamom or allspice for a warm flavor.
+Warm it up with spice: Add a pinch of cardamom or allspice along with the cinnamon for a deeper, warmer flavor.

-- Prep the Peaches: Heat oven to 375°F (190°C).
-Place sliced peaches in a 10-ounce ramekin and stir in sugar, lemon juice, vanilla, and cinnamon.
-Set aside.
+- Prep the peaches: Heat the oven to 375°F (190°C).
+Put the sliced peaches in a 10-ounce ramekin and stir in the sugar, lemon juice, vanilla, and cinnamon.
+Set it aside.

-- Make the Batter: In a small bowl, mix flour, sugar, and baking powder.
-Add milk and whisk until smooth.
+- Make the batter: In a small bowl, mix the flour, sugar, and baking powder.
+Pour in the milk and whisk until the batter is smooth.

-- Bake: Bake for 25-28 minutes, until the topping is golden brown.
+- Bake: Bake for 25 to 28 minutes, until the topping is golden brown and the peach juices bubble around the edge.

 Expert Tips